-A database primary key is a column or combination of columns with a value that uniquely identifies each row in a table.
+A database primary key is a column or combination of columns which uniquely identifies each row in a table.

 As long as you have unique primary keys, you also have unique rows, which makes it possible to uniquely identify every row in a table.
 Question: Why is this so important?